Data source-specific permissions

 • Ensure that the Snowflake user has the appropriate allowed host list.
 For details, go to Allowing Hostnames in Snowflake documentation.

 • You need a role that can access the Snowflake shared read-only database.
-To access the shared database, the account administrator must grant the IMPORTED PRIVILEGES privilege on the shared database to the user that runs the lineage harvester.
+To access the shared database, the account administrator the account administrator must grant the OBJECT_VIEWER and GOVERNANCE_VIEWER database role on the shared database to the user that runs the lineage harvester.
+The username of the user must be specified in the JDBC connection that you use to access Snowflake.

 Before you start the Power BI integration process, you have to perform a number of tasks in Power BI and Microsoft Azure.
 These tasks, which are performed outside of Collibra, are needed to enable the lineage harvester to reach your Power BI application and collect its metadata.
 For complete information, go to Set up Power BI.